Academic Catalog

 The student will be able to:

-A. master criteria for choosing tutoring techniques that best suit the tutee's learning needs in elementary Spanish courses.
+1. Master criteria for choosing tutoring techniques that best suit the tutee's learning needs in elementary Spanish courses.

-B. practice monitoring and correction skills, including writing, oral, and aural communication.
+2. Demonstrate monitoring and correction skills, including writing, oral, and aural communication.

-C. demonstrate effective reporting techniques.
+3. Demonstrate effective reporting techniques.

 Course Content

-A. Master criteria for choosing tutoring techniques that best suit the tutee's learning needs
+1. Master criteria for choosing tutoring techniques that best suit the tutee's learning needs

 1. Assessment of the tutee's language and/or course level

-2. Evaluation of the tutee's deficiencies in Spanish grammar, writing, pronunciation and aural/oral communication
+2. Evaluation of the tutee's deficiencies in Spanish grammar, writing, pronunciation, and aural/oral communication

 3. Development of an action plan and goals for effective tutorial in every individual case

-B. Practice monitoring and correction skills, in writing (by proofreading written material produced by the tutee), oral, and aural communication (evaluation of oral presentations prepared by the tutee)
+2. Practice monitoring and correction skills, in writing (by proofreading written material produced by the tutee), oral, and aural communication (evaluation of oral presentations prepared by the tutee)

 1. How to check and correct errors according to the tutee's language level